There’s a new girl in the flock!

 Those of you who follow my Facebook page may have seen my post announcing the addition of a new chicken to the Counting My Hens flock.
 Bernice came home with me on Monday.
 This is her story.

-Bernice came… Continue reading
+Bernice came to me… Continue reading

 Petunia taking a dust bath.